-You mount your file system on Amazon EC2 or other AWS compute instance in your virtual private cloud (VPC) using a mount target that you create for the file system.
-Managing file system network accessibility refers to managing a file system's mount targets.
+You mount your file system on Amazon EC2 or other AWS compute instance in your virtual private cloud (VPC) using one or more mount targets that you create for the file system.
+You can create the mount target when you create the file system or after you create the file system.

 You can create only one mount target per Availability Zone.
 If an Availability Zone has multiple subnets, as shown in one of the zones in the illustration, you create a mount target in only one of the subnets.
 As long as you have one mount target in an Availability Zone, the EC2 instances launched in any of its subnets can share the same mount target.